RedHatNordicsSA/RedHatNordicsSA.github.io/_posts/2019-03-04-how-we-test-our-roles.markdown

 When testing your roles Molecule will spin up one or more instances onto it will execute your role.
 Molecule uses drivers for this, which let you choose the backend for your platforms.
 Docker, Vagrant, AWS, Google Cloud, etc. are all [drivers](https://molecule.readthedocs.io/en/latest/configuration.html?highlight=drivers).
 Platforms are the instances created using drivers.
 Each container or VM is a different platform that your code will be tested on.

 To make it simple, Molecule uses Ansible to manage the instances it operates on so basically Molecule support any provider that Ansible supports.
-In this guide i will use two different providers, **Docker**(default driver) and Vagrant backed by KVM.
+In this guide i will use two different providers, **Docker** (default driver) and Vagrant backed by KVM.

 ### The Docker driver
 Docker is the default driver for Molecule, It's lightweight since containers have minimal footprint.
 And with the wide choice of container images available, you can easily test your Ansible role on different platforms like RHEL, SUSE, ubuntu etc. But since containers are what they are, (a convenient way to package applications) they are **not suitable for all use case**.
 They're no VM no matter how many workarounds and hacks you come up with like systemd in a container, bind-mounting host sockets and volumes, privileged containers and so on.
 So they definitely have their place but it really depends on the kind of role you're writing and testing.
 Generally, things like collecting info from the target platform, talking to APIs, ensuring config files are compliant, etc. are good candidates to be tested using Docker.
 On the other hand deploying applications, dealing with services, configuring networking, etc. are almost always best to test on VMs.

 ### Testing for RHEL platform
 There's another challenge with using Docker if the role is meant for the RHEL platform.
 That is, due to the required entitlements, one can only run RHEL container images on a subscribed RHEL system.
-This is not a problem for me since I am using RHEL as OS on my development system, but it can be if you are using for example centos, Fedora or OSX.
+This is not a problem for me since I am using RHEL as OS on my development system, but it can be if you are using for example CentOS, Fedora or OSX.

 ### Install Docker
 Install docker packages: